Leviathan (2014 film): Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 97% based on 147 reviews, and an average rating of 8.5/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 97% based on 146 reviews, and an average rating of 8.6/10.
 The website's critical consensus reads, "Leviathan lives up to its title, offering trenchant, well-crafted social satire on a suitably grand scale."
 On Metacritic, based on 34 reviews, Leviathan holds an average score of 92 out of 100, indicating "universal acclaim".

 Peter Bradshaw, writing a full five-star review for The Guardian, gave the film great praise.
 Bradshaw thought that the film was "acted and directed with unflinching ambition" and described the film as "a forbidding and intimidating piece of work... a movie with real grandeur".
 Finding parallels with the Book of Job, The New York Review of Books equated the villains with "Leviathan itself" and three characters (played by Vladimir Vdovichenkov, Aleksey Rozin and Anna Ukolova) with Job's three friends.

 Leviathan was picked as the 47th greatest film since 2000 in a 2016 critics' poll by the BBC.
 In 2019 The Hollywood Reporter critic Todd McCarthy ranked Leviathan the 6th greatest film of the decade.

 Criticism

 Thirty-five percent of the funding for Leviathan came from Russia's Ministry of Culture.
 Vladimir Medinsky, the then Minister of Culture and a conservative historian, acknowledged that the film showed talented moviemaking but said that he did not like it.
 He sharply criticized its portrayal of ordinary Russians as swearing, vodka-swigging people, which he does not recognize from his experience as a Russian or that of "real Russians".
 He thought it strange that there was not a single positive character in the movie and implied that the director was not fond of Russians but rather "fame, red carpets and statuettes".
 In 2015 the Ministry of Culture proposed guidelines that would ban movies that "defile" the national culture.

-In turn, when appearing on oppositional TV channel Dozhd, director Zvyagintsev was criticised by journalist Ksenia Sobchak for accepting government subsidies.
+In turn, when appearing on oppositional TV Rain channel, director Zvyagintsev was criticised by journalist Ksenia Sobchak for accepting government subsidies.
 Specifically, Sobchak asked whether government funding had had no influence on the content of the movie.
 In response, Zvyagintsev maintained that he had always felt completely independent from the Ministry in writing and shooting the movie.

 Vladimir Pozner, a veteran Russian journalist, said: "Anything seen as being critical of Russia in any way is automatically seen as either another Western attempt to denigrate Russia and the Eastern Orthodox Church, or it's the work of some kind of fifth column of Russia-phobes who are paid by the West to do their anti-Russian work or are simply themselves profoundly anti-Russian."

 Metropolitan Simon of Murmansk and Monchegorsk, the diocese where the movie was filmed, issued a statement calling it "honest".
 He said that Leviathan raised important questions about the state of the country.